Sasquatch1102/BalancedPokeTcg/README.md

 - No Changes

 SurfingPikachu;
-- Surf cost -1 Water, +1 Lightning
+- Surf cost changed to 1 Water and 1 Lightning
 - Surf damage 30 -> 40

 RaichuLv40;